eclipse-velocitas/cli/README.md

 FLAGS
   -v, --verbose    Enable verbose logging
-  --dry-run        Check which packages can be upgraded --ignore-bounds  Ignores specified version ranges --init           Init after upgrade check
+  --dry-run        Check which packages can be upgraded --ignore-bounds  Ignores specified version ranges and will result in upgrading to the latest available semantic version --init           Initializes components after upgrading them.

 DESCRIPTION
   Updates Velocitas components.